Kevin Warsh sworn in as new US Fed chair

 Pressure from the White House to cut rates comes amid rising inflation in the US economy.

-Consumer prices jumped 0.6 percent in April after a 0.9 percent rise in March, according to the most recent Consumer Price Index report released by the Labor Department’s Bureau of Labor Statistics earlier this month.
+Consumer prices increased 0.6 percent in April after a 0.9 percent rise in March, according to the most recent Consumer Price Index report released by the Labor Department’s Bureau of Labor Statistics earlier this month.

 On an annual basis, prices were also higher, rising 3.8 percent compared with the same month in 2025, marking the largest increase in three years.
-The largest surge has been in energy prices, which have jumped 17.9 percent over the last year.
+The largest surge has been in energy prices, which have risen 17.9 percent over the last year.

 US consumers are feeling the strain at the pump.
 The average price for a gallon of petrol (3.78 litres) is $4.56, according to the American Automobile Association (AAA), which tracks daily petrol prices.
 That is up from $2.98 per gallon on February 28, when the US and Israel first struck Iran.

-Warsh, after he was sworn in, said he was “not naive” about the challenges facing the US economy and that inflation can be lower and growth strong.
+After he was sworn in, Warsh said he was “not naive” about the challenges facing the US economy, and that inflation can be lower and growth strong.

 Surging prices could put pressure on the central bank not to cut rates.
-Analysts from JPMorgan Chase forecasted last month that rates will likely remain unchanged until mid-2027 and anticipate that, at that time, rates could rise rather than be cut.
+Analysts from JPMorgan Chase forecasted last month that rates will likely remain unchanged until mid-2027 and anticipated then that rates could rise rather than be cut.

 “With inflation having run significantly above 2 percent over the past five years, with further increases in inflation likely to occur as a result of the conflict in the Middle East, and with emergent price pressures in a few categories that appeared unrelated to tariffs or energy prices, the staff viewed the possibility that inflation would be more persistent than anticipated as a salient risk,” the central bank said in the newly released minutes of its April policy meeting.